maitesin/summer-course/content.md

 Decimal is the most commonly used numeral system.
 It is the one you have been using at school and your daily life.
 The symbols used in the decimal system start from 0 and go until 9.

 ### Binary (Base 2)
 Binary is the numeral system used by computers.
 The symbols used in the binary system are 0 and 1.
 You can think about it as a light switch, it only has two possible positions.
+Each one of the characters of the binary representation is called a *bit*.

 | Base 10 | Base 2 |
 |:-:|:-:|